Working Group "Governance and Institutions"

 The group is characterised by comparative research in European projects, integration in international networks and close cooperation with the actors involved in the described processes.

 Members of the Working Group:

-Dr. Christoph Aicher; Filip Alexandrescu; Stephan Bartke; Dr. Silke Beck; Nina Becker; Norman Bedtke; Dr. Matthias Bernt; Alena Bleicher (Deputy Head);Dr. Jana Bovet; Prof. Dr. Erik Gawel; Prof. Dr. Christoph Görg; PD Dr. Matthias Groß; Nina Hagemann; Prof. Dr. Bernd Hansjürgens; Dr. Jennifer Hauck; Christian Klassert; Dr. Bernd Klauer; Prof. Dr. Wolfgang Köck; Dr. Paul Lehmann; Torsten Masson; Nadine Pannicke; PD Dr. Thomas Petersen; Alexandra Purkus; Dr. Katja Rath; Dr. Felix Rauschmayer (Head); PD Dr. Irene Ring; Dr. Julian Rode; Dr. Johannes Schiller; Dr. Christoph Schröter-Schlaack; Dr. Katja Sigel; Vivien Weiss; Dr. Heidi Wittmer
+Dr. Christoph Aicher; Filip Alexandrescu; Stephan Bartke; Dr. Silke Beck; Nina Becker; Norman Bedtke; Dr. Matthias Bernt; Alena Bleicher (Deputy Head);Dr. Jana Bovet; Prof. Dr. Erik Gawel; Prof. Dr. Christoph Görg; Prof. Dr. Matthias Groß; Nina Hagemann; Prof. Dr. Bernd Hansjürgens; Dr. Jennifer Hauck; Christian Klassert; Dr. Bernd Klauer; Prof. Dr. Wolfgang Köck; Dr. Paul Lehmann; Torsten Masson; Nadine Pannicke; PD Dr. Thomas Petersen; Alexandra Purkus; Dr. Felix Rauschmayer (Head); PD Dr. Irene Ring; Dr. Julian Rode; Dr. Johannes Schiller; Dr. Christoph Schröter-Schlaack; Dr. Katja Sigel; Vivien Weiss; Dr. Heidi Wittmer